 Venice’s permanent residents are being driven out by high prices due to overtourism.
-The COVID-19 pandemic brought tourism to a halt, creating an opportunity to revitalize Venice as a place to live.
 If you were the mayor of Venice, would you create policies to preserve the city for residents?
 Or would you let it become a city that exists only for tourists?

 Share Your Story